nrfconnect/Asset-Tracker-Template/docs/common/provisioning.md

     <img src="../images/claim.png" alt="Claim Device" width="300" />
     </details>

-1. Once connected, the device must be available under the **Devices** section in the **Device Management** navigation pane on the left.
+1. Once connected, the device will be available under the **Devices** section in the **Device Management** navigation pane on the left.

 ### REST API Alternative